rzulian/lutron_custom_component/README.md

 # lutron_custom_component

+**IMPORTANT NOTE**
+A new version of this component is available in HACS!
+You need to search for Lutron LIP.
+You can find more here https://github.com/rzulian/lutron_lip!

 Lutron custom component for HA using pylutron

 This is using a fork of pylutron , which is currently a PR https://github.com/thecynic/pylutron/pull/52 .